PADA: Example-based Prompt Learning for on-the-fly Adaptation to Unseen Domains: Related Work

 \paragraph{Unsupervised Domain Adaptation (UDA)}

-With the breakthrough of deep neural network (DNN) modeling, attention from the DA community has been directed to representation-learning approaches.
-Several representation-learning methods have shown highly effective for unsupervised DA.
+With the breakthrough of deep neural network (DNN) modeling, attention from the DA community has been directed to representation learning approaches.
 One line of work employs DNN-based autoencoders to learn latent representations.
-These models are trained on unlabeled source and target data with an input reconstruction loss.
-Empirically, the resulting representations proved to transfer better across domains despite not using any text-based knowledge \citep{DBLP:conf/icml/GlorotBB11, DBLP:conf/icml/ChenXWS12, DBLP:conf/acl/YangE14, DBLP:journals/jmlr/GaninUAGLLML16}.
-Another line of work employs pivot-features to bridge the gap between a source domain and a target domain \citep{DBLP:conf/emnlp/BlitzerMP06, DBLP:conf/acl/BlitzerDP07, DBLP:conf/www/PanNSYC10}.
+These models are trained on unlabeled source and target data with an input reconstruction loss \citep{DBLP:conf/icml/GlorotBB11, DBLP:conf/icml/ChenXWS12, DBLP:conf/acl/YangE14, DBLP:journals/jmlr/GaninUAGLLML16}.
+Another branch employs pivot features to bridge the gap between a source domain and a target domain \citep{DBLP:conf/emnlp/BlitzerMP06, DBLP:conf/acl/BlitzerDP07, DBLP:conf/www/PanNSYC10}.
 Pivot features are prominent to the task of interest and are abundant in the source and target domains.
-A recent line of work married the two approaches and achieved impressive performance gains (\textit{AE-SCL} and \textit{PBLM}, \citep{DBLP:conf/conll/ZiserR17, DBLP:conf/naacl/ZiserR18}).
-Later on, \citet{DBLP:conf/emnlp/HanE19} presented a pre-training method, followed by \citet{ben2020perl} who introduced \textit{PERL}, a pivot-based variant for pre-training contextual word embeddings.
+Recently, \citet{DBLP:conf/conll/ZiserR17, ziser2018pivot, DBLP:conf/acl/ZiserR19} married the two approaches.
+Later on, \citet{DBLP:conf/emnlp/HanE19} presented a pre-training method, followed by \citet{ben2020perl} and \citet{lekhtman2021dilbert} who introduced a pivot-based variant for pre-training contextual word embeddings.

-Despite the impressive progress of UDA models, they all assume access to unlabeled data from the target domain in-hand during training.
-We see this as a slight relaxation to the goal of generalization beyond training distribution.
+Crucially, UDA models assume access to unlabeled data from the target domain in-hand during training.
+We see this as a slight relaxation to the goal of generalization beyond the training distribution.
 Moreover, this definition has engineering disadvantages, as a new model is required for each target domain.
 To this end, we pursue the any-domain adaptation setting, where unlabeled target data is unavailable at training time.